Coinsquare Review: Complete Beginners Guide

 On the other hand, if you are a maker then you are placing an order that is away from the current price and hence you are adding liquidity to the markets.
 This is why you will receive a slightly lower fee.

 If, on the other hand, you would like to buy cryptocurrencies quickly without having to place your orders on the book then you can purchase using a Quicktrade.
 Here, your counterparty to the trade is Coinsquare and you will pay a flat fee for the trade.

 If you are swapping Bitcoin for some other coin then you will be charged the single rate fee of 0.2%.
-Alternatively, if you trading one altcoin for another altcoin (no Bitcoin at all) then you will pay a double fee of 0.4%.
+Alternatively, if you trade one altcoin for another altcoin (no Bitcoin at all) then you will pay a double fee of 0.4%.

-Just as a comparison, if you were to get charges the highest fee for the trade at 0.4% this is still quite small compared to the 1.49% fee that is applied at Coinbase for example.
+Just as a comparison, if you were to get charged the highest fee for the trade at 0.4% this is still quite small compared to the 1.49% fee that is applied at Coinbase for example.

 Coinsquare Payment Methods

 There are a number of ways for you to fund / withdraw from your account at Coinsquare.
-They have relationships with quite a few Canadian banks which means that CAD funding options are relatively straight forward.
+They have relationships with quite a few Canadian banks which means that CAD funding options are relatively straightforward.
 Below are the funding options together with fees and processing times.

 It is important to note before you decide to fund your account that you should be verified and have completed their required KYC steps.
 We will cover all of this below.

 |Payment Method||Min||Max||Fee||Processing Time||Withholding|

 |Money order||$100||$999||0%||1-3+ Days||5 Days|